 These butt-toning Pilates exercises deliver.

-Knee, back or neck pain might mean certain workouts are off-limits, but Pilates exercises can help alleviate some of that discomfort.
+Knee, back or neck pain might make certain workouts are off-limits, but Pilates exercises can help alleviate some of that discomfort (with your doctor's approval, of course).

 Moves that strengthen your lower abs — like the lower lift — can support your pelvis and spine, easing the all-too-common low back pain.
 The T-pull, front pique taps and develope kicks all serve to bring pain levels down, and, Adams says, modifications are easy.
 "The good thing about Pilates is that it can be tailored to your needs," she explains.